tessleptrue/wesshacks/README.md

 4. Upload and import the create_db.sql file (drop app_db database if it already exits on your machine)
 5. Then navigate to localhost/wesshacks in a browser of your choice

+To access our site on the web, go to http://wesshacks.free.nf/

 As for team breakdown, we all contributed equally to this project for Homework #1 and Homework #2.

 AI Assistance Disclaimer: